GATETEVIEWS

 The laughter I have not shared;

-The hugs I have not given;
+The hugs I was not given;

 The hands I have not shaken;